5 Herbs For Respiratory Health That You Need To Know About

 Luckily for us, it is another amazing plant that grows prolifically in Central Otago.
 In techy speak, horehound helps to support the laryngeal and bronchial mucous membranes.
 When you take white horehound its stimulant action works on the mucus production in the body, and helps the body to get rid of it.
 This plant works on both the upper and lower sections of the respiratory system and also contains anti microbial properties.

 Akeake may not be that well known to you but it has been used traditionally for hundreds of years.
-Akeake contains active constituents that are anti-inflammatory, antimicrobial, febrifuge (fever reducing) & diaphoretic, antispasmodic.
+Akeake contains active constituents that are anti-inflammatory, antimicrobial, febrifuge (fever reducing), diaphoretic and antispasmodic.
 So what that means is that is can help with ‘ills and chills’, issues around pain and fever and also supports relaxed breathing.

 This is why we’ve added it to the list of amazing herbs for respiratory health.
 This plant is definitely one to know about when you are wanting to support your lungs.
 You can take this plant as a tincture, tea or in a tonic.
 We celebrate akeake in our amazing Chest Tonic and Anti-Flam.